18F/jekyll_frontmatter_tests/README.md

 Again, by default `jekyll test` runs with `-a`, the flag is there if you want to be explicit.
 The other flags are useful if you have a site with many collections and many documents inside them.
 18f.gsa.gov for example has hundreds of `_posts` and `_team` documents, running `-c team` generates cleaner results if we're only interested in our "team" documents.

 ### Contributing
+@gboone wrote most of the code in here so it probably stinks!

 * If it's a bug and you don't want to get messy with Ruby, file an issue!
 * If it's a bug you already fixed, fork the repo and open a pull request!
 * If you're using it in the wild, file an issue and let us know!

+See our CONTRIBUTING.md file for more on how to get involved.